The Last Story: Release

-Sakaguchi revealed that he was working on a new game in July 2009.
+Hironobu Sakaguchi revealed that he was working on a new game in July 2009.
 Initially targeted for a revealing that year, this was delayed for unknown reasons into 2010.
 The game was announced by Nintendo in January 2010, alongside its platform and logo.
 It was released on January 27, 2011.
-Despite prompting interest from genre fans in the west since its official announcement, shortly before its Japanese release, Nintendo announced that The Last Story would remain exclusive to Japan.
+Despite prompting interest from genre fans in the west since its official announcement, shortly before its Japanese release, Nintendo revealed that The Last Story would remain exclusive to Japan.
 Nintendo explained that the effort involved in bringing The Last Story overseas would be too much work on top of other important releases such as Kirby's Epic Yarn and titles for the Nintendo 3DS.
 Despite this, Nintendo stated that there was a strong possibility of it releasing in the United Kingdom due to its growing RPG market.
-It was officially announced for Europe in June 2011.
+The game was officially announced for Europe in June 2011.
 The European localization was handled by Nintendo of Europe, using the same team that had done Xenoblade Chronicles.
 British voice actors were used for the dubbing, making use of various accents for the different characters.
 Some of the original programmers helped with the implementation of the localization, and it underwent unspecified adjustments.
-The game released in Europe on February 24, 2012.
+The game was released in Europe on February 24, 2012.
 It received a limited edition, featuring a CD with seven music tracks and an artbook.
 It was also released in Australia on February 23.

 After a continued lack of confirmation of a North American release, including it not being included in Nintendo's 2011 release schedule, a fan-based movement called Operation Rainfall started a campaign to raise awareness for The Last Story, Xenoblade Chronicles, and another Wii RPG titled Pandora's Tower.
 This campaign included letter writing to Nintendo and petitions for its overseas release.
 Despite acknowledging the effort, Nintendo stated that there were no plans for a North American release.
 Matsumoto was severely disappointed by this decision and thought The Last Story would never make it to North America.
 At this point, Xseed Games, who had developed a reputation for publishing niche Japanese games, took an interest in publishing the title.
 Initially approaching Nintendo in 2011, Nintendo confirmed that they had no plans to publish the title themselves.
-After playing through a Japanese copy of the game, and the staff were favorably impressed and decided to pitch to Nintendo for the game's North American publishing rights.
+After playing through a Japanese copy of the game, the staff were favorably impressed and decided to pitch to Nintendo for the game's North American publishing rights.
 They were helped by the connections between parent company AQ Interactive and Mistwalker.
 Xseed Games was the first publisher to ask Nintendo about The Last Story, and after being favorably impressed by their proposal, Nintendo granted Xseed Games publishing rights.
 While a new localization for North America was considered, it was decided to use Nintendo of Europe's localization as it better fitted the game's atmosphere and aesthetic.
-It officially released in North America on August 14, but problems with stock caused Amazon and GameStop to put orders on hold and push their release dates forward.
+It was officially released in North America on August 14, but problems with stock caused Amazon and GameStop to put orders on hold and push their release dates forward.